luciangreen/SSI/README.md

 * Before running on your server, change the API key in `api-key(1234567890).` in `ssi-api-key.pl` to a different API key.

-* To delete old session files every month, run `swipl ssi-ws.pl` using a scheduler in Linus, i.e. `crontab -e`.
+* To delete old session files every month, run `swipl ssi-ws.pl` using a scheduler in Linux, i.e. `crontab -e`.

 # Documentation